hamstar/Wikimate/USAGE.md

 }
 ```

-One specific revision can be requested by revision sequence number or by exact timestamp in the current history, as can its archive name.
+A specific revision can be requested by revision sequence number or by exact timestamp,
+as can its archive name.
 Invoking `getHistory(true[, ...])` is required before any older revisions can be requested.

 ```php
 // get the latest 50 revisions